 Special topics in fiction from several countries and historical periods, illustrating the nature of the genre.
 May be repeated for credit.
-Content
+Content varies by title and semester.

 ENGL 283 - Special Topics in British Literature (3 Credits)

 Special topics in British literature exemplifying persistent themes of British culture.
 May be repeated for credit.
 Content varies by title and nature of the genre.